 We’re not ok.

-Two years into the pandemic, the UK’s mental health was at breaking point – and leading mental health charity Mind needed to respond.
-To help them do it, I created this appeal, which became their best performing Christmas campaign ever.
+Two years into the pandemic, the UK’s mental health was at breaking point.
+To help Mind respond, I created this appeal.
+It became their best performing Christmas campaign ever.

-With the need for their support services higher than ever, but with the cost-of-living crisis meaning people were giving less, Mind needed something bold.
+It was a dire situation.
+The need for Mind’s support services was higher than ever - but the cost-of-living crisis meant people were giving less.

-So we got personal.
-Based on research with people from across the UK whose mental health had plummeted during the pandemic, our appeal spoke to the trauma so many of us were carrying.
+That meant it was time for something bold.
+Based on research with people from across the UK whose mental health had plummeted, our appeal spoke to the trauma so many of us were carrying.

 I conducted first-hand interviews with people whose mental health was struggling.